mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Skill have a linked attribute to them but it does not add to the skill per se; as far as the rules are concerned Attributes demonstrate the overall potential for a skill to succeed.

-For example if you have Quickness of 1D6 +2 and Firearms of 11.
+For example if you have Quickness of 1D12 +2 and Firearms of 6.
 You have well beyond the average persons skills in Firearms but you your Quickness limits your potential.
-You would still roll `1D6+2 + 11` for a minimum of 14 and a maximum of 19.
+You would still roll `1D12+2 + 6` for a minimum of 9 and a maximum of 14.

-If instead you had an Quickness of 2D6+2 with Firearms 3, you have great Quickness but you are limited by your skill with Firearms.
+If instead you had an Quickness of 6 with Firearms 3, you have great Quickness but you are limited by your skill with Firearms.
 Your range is a minimum of 7 and a Maximum of 17.

-If you are lucky enough to have the 2D6+2 Quickness and the Firearms 11 there is little holding you back.
-You would have a range of 15 a minimum and a Maximum of 25.
+If you are lucky enough to have the 6 Quickness and the Firearms 6 there is little holding you back.
+You would have a range of 10 at minimum and a Maximum of 20.

 ### SKILL RATINGS

 Skill ratings begin at a level of 1.
-There is no maximum rating, but players will find it increasingly difficult to raise their character's skill ratings as the character improves in a particular skill.
+The maximum rating for a Skill is 6.
 Beginning characters may not start with any skill at a rating higher than 6.
-Characters with no rating in a skill are considered untrained, but they may still attempt to perform a function covered by a skill by defaulting to an attribute by only using the Attribute Dice Code, some skills are inherently so complex you cannot use them without training.
+Characters with no rating in a skill are considered untrained, but they may still attempt to perform a function covered by a skill by defaulting to an attribute by only using the 1d12 + Attribute Modifier, some skills are inherently so complex you cannot use them without training.

-### SPECIALIZATIONS SKILLS

-Having a Specialization in a skill will allow you to focus on a more narrow form of the skill.
-For example if you have Firearms 3 you can focus on Pistols.
-Which would be written as Firearms 3 (+2) to remind you of the Specilization.
-You can only have 1 Specialization per skill.
-A specialization allows a +2 on the roll.
-It does not raise the actual Rating so anything like Edge which is limited to the skill is still limited to the base skill.

 ### Active Skills